Intensive Teacher Training (200 hrs)

-It is a way to go beyond the surface – beyond names and forms, social, cultural or psychological boundaries.
-You will receive teachings and practices silently, allowing yourself to let go of critical thinking, questions and other habits of the mind.
-You will observe different patterns that may arise, and reach a deeper part of your self.
-Your teachers will support you in a silent way, and the teachings itself will empower you with strength to go deeper within the process of Yoga.
+Mauna takes you below the surface – beyond names and forms, social, cultural or psychological boundaries.
+You will receive teachings and practices silently, allowing yourself to let go of critical thinking, questioning and other habits of the mind.
+You will be observing different patterns that may arise, and reach a deeper part of your self.
+Your teachers will support you in a silent way, and the teachings itself will empower you with the strength to go deeper into the process of Yoga.

 The Yoga program during this week will include different cleansing techniques (kriyas), and silent Astanga Yoga practice, special pranayamas, guided and silent meditation, related philosophy sessions and reading, and a special diet (pure, healthy and detoxing vegetarian food).

 After the period of silence, your mind will have reached some clarity and you will be ready for deeper learning and practice.